 One of my favorite ways to cook it is to make eggplant parmigiana.
 “Back in the day” I would rate Italian restaurants by the flavor and gusto of their eggplant parmesan.
 If the restaurant used too much breading, or the sauce wasn’t robust enough, or “whatever” I would give it a low rating and in most cases, never go back.
 Thank goodness my palate has matured, however, I still love a dish of good eggplant parmigiana!

-While visiting Ashland recently, we ate dinner at Vinny’s and I had the eggplant parmesan of course!
+While visiting Ashland recently, we ate dinner at Vinny’s (sadly no longer open.
+Vinny retired.) and I had the eggplant parmesan of course!

 Can you tell which one is Vinny?
-And he still does a lot of the cooking!
+And he did a lot of the cooking!
 We pulled him out of the kitchen for this picture.
 His wife is on the left.
 So personable, she goes to each table and talks to the guests.

 Here is a simple eggplant parmesan recipe I love and it never disappoints in flavor.